fairhill1/tiktak/backups/poetry_collection.md

 > And ask: where are we from?<br>
 > Where do we go when they are not?

-**Context:** Existential questions through celestial imagery.
-Sun and moon prompt questions of origin and destination.
+**Context:** Opening cosmological meditation from the second conversation.
+Introduces existential questions through celestial imagery - the eternal dance of sun and moon prompting questions about origin and destination.

 ---

 ## 13. Speak-Life
-### by Makfem
+### by Makfem ⭐⭐⭐⭐⭐

 ```
 ne ak ne ter